| Exam Name | ACT Aspire Early High School Practice Exam – 2026 Updated |

 Answer: B

-Rationale: Varying sentence structure enhances readability and engagement by avoiding monotony and improving flow.
+Rationale: Varying sentence structure enhances readability and engagement by avoiding monotony and improving flow. - In science, what does a hypothesis represent?

 A. Proven fact